-Vanessa Eriksson, Chief of Staff to the Group CIO at Nets, with years of previous experience in the position of a Chief Data Officer, adds to Gartner’s definition that a CDO, no matter the title, does all the above.
+Vanessa Eriksson, Member of Board of Directors at Fidesmo, with years of previous experience in the position of a Chief Data Officer, adds to Gartner’s definition that a CDO, no matter the title, does all the above.

 She points out that, even today there are a lot of organisations that don’t have the title as yet, but they have the role.
 The reality is that people working in the role of CDO are still fighting for the right to be called and appointed a Chief Data Officer.
 Giving CDOs their mandate and authorisation sends a message that a company takes data seriously, and at the same time gives the CDO the deserved acknowledgement, emphasises Vanessa.